klappy/translation-helps-mcp/docs/UW_TRANSLATION_RESOURCES_GUIDE.md

 Organizations can create new resource identifiers and subjects as needed for specialized resources, following the established patterns while extending the ecosystem capabilities.

 The English implementation serves as the model that other Strategic Language organizations follow, maintaining the same structural patterns and resource types while adapting content for their specific linguistic and cultural contexts.
-For detailed guidance on Strategic Language translation and adaptation processes, see the [Gateway Language Manual](https://gl-manual.readthedocs.io/en/latest/gl_translation.html).
+For detailed guidance on Strategic Language translation and adaptation processes, see the [Strategic Language Manual](https://gl-manual.readthedocs.io/en/latest/gl_translation.html).

 #### Consistent Linking Strategy